rodrigoDev0n/rodrigoDev0n/README.md

 * 🐳 Refactoring my university thesis into a production-ready application.
 * ⚙️ Building a visual platform for Docker orchestration and application deployment.
 * 🤖 Exploring AI agents capable of analyzing repositories and generating study material.
-* ☁️ Deepening my knowledge of AWS and cloud-native architectures.

 ---